devptyagi/DSAPractice/README.md

 ## Arrays

-* Array Insertion
+* Array Insertion.
-* Array Delete
+* Array Delete.
-* Find largest element index
+* Find largest element index.
-* Check if array is sorted
+* Check if array is sorted.
-* Remove duplicates from sorted array
+* Remove duplicates from sorted array.
-* Move all zeroes to the end
+* Move all zeroes to the end.
-* Left rotate array by one
+* Left rotate array by one.
-* Rotate array 'D' times
+* Rotate array 'D' times.
-* Shift all negative elements to left side
+* Shift all negative elements to left side.
-* Spiral print Matrix
+* Spiral print Matrix.
-* Next Permutaion
+* Next Permutaion.
-* Max Sum Subarray (Kadane's Algorithm)
+* Max Sum Subarray (Kadane's Algorithm).
-* Set Matrix Zeros
+* Set Matrix Zeros.
-* Factorial of a Large Number
+* Factorial of a Large Number.

 ## Recursion